opendaylight/docs/docs/user-guide/capwap-user-guide.rst

 Scope of CAPWAP Project
 -----------------------

-In the Lithium release, CAPWAP project aims to only detect the WTPs and store their basic attributes in the operational data store, which is accessible via REST and JAVA APIs.
+In this release, CAPWAP project aims to only detect the WTPs and store their basic attributes in the operational data store, which is accessible via REST and JAVA APIs.